Ankur5tanwar/Simplest-Line-Follower/README.md

 #Line Following Robot (LFR)

-Created and is explicitly for the students of Chaudhary Brahm Prakash Government Engineering College, Jaffarpur
+This project is for and by the students of Chaudhary Brahm Prakash Government Engineering College, Jaffarpur

 Rules For Creating Branch: